-Update: 19 notices of intention to issue a civil penalty issued during the year (2022-23: 18), the bulk of which resulted in a penalty being issued.
-Three information notices issued (2022-23: four).
+Update: 12 notices of intention to issue a civil penalty issued during the year (2023-24: 19), the bulk of which resulted in a penalty being issued.
+One information notice issued (2023-24: three).

 Review departmental transparency data in relation to Ministers and Permanent Secretaries against declarations on the Register.